 It also means standing up for what you believe it, defending your ideas with confidence, instructing others on what needs to be done, etc. etc. etc. I’m sure we are all familiar with the fact that most people who ask for raises receive them; and yet very few of us are assertive enough to make it happen.
 When used tactfully, assertiveness can gain you a kind of respect that you won’t be able to attain by other means.

 A Beautiful Whole

 Having a well-balanced repertoire of interpersonal skills will allow you to handle any situation more gracefully.
 You need listening skills to balance assertiveness, non-verbal communication to balance questioning, etc. Nobody is perfect and learning these skills will forever be a work in progress.
-Still, you can get there faster with a little help: become a conversational master with these 6 lessons for better communication.
+Still, you can get there faster with a little help: become a communication master with these lessons.